mina-fayazi/FullStackOpen/part7/README.md

   - Used the `react-bootstrap` library to apply consistent and modern UI components.

 ### 7.21: Extending the Bloglist: Views - Styles, step 2
+- This exercise can be considered complete after spending at least one hour on styling the application.
   - Dedicated focused time (over three hours) to refine and enhance the styling of the application.
   - Polished layout details, spacing, responsiveness, and component alignment.
   - Ensured a visually cohesive experience across different views and screen sizes.
   - No additional functionality added; the work focused solely on UI/UX improvements.